phdonner/phdonner/README.md

 ## Visual Studio Code

 Before the appearance of the open-source Linux operating system, Microsoft Windows was by far the most appealing platform for software developers.
 With a low license fee the entrance threshold was low.
-With COM-based technologies MS made a leap into easy-going development of automated systems.
+With the so called COM-based technologies MS made a leap into easy-going development of automated systems.
 Dependency on proprietary arrangements is, however, in the long run a stumbling block for any non-profit oriented developer.
 Therefore, the initiative to place both the Visual Studio IDE and the PowerShell scripting environment into the domain of open-source and cross-platform development were most welcome moves.

 ---